wp-plugins/nearby-now/readme.txt

 - fblike="no" - Optional, defaults to "no".
 If specified as "yes", a Facebook like button plugin will be rendered below each rendered check-in.
 - fbcomment="no" - Optional, defaults to "no".
 If specified as "yes", a Facebook comment plugin will be rendered below each rendered check-in.

+###Audio Testimonials

+If you are using the Nearby Now Audio Testimonials, then this ShortCode is for you.
+Easily display your favorite customer voice testimonials on any blog post or web page.

+####Audio Testimonials ShortCode and Options:
+####[nearynowtestimonials]

+- playlist="Demo" - ***Required***.
+The specific playlist of audio testimonials that you want to display.
+- showTranscription="true" - Optional.
+If you have a playlist of audio testimonials that you've had transcribed, set this flag to true and we'll display the transcriptions along with the audio player.
+- start="1" - Optional, defaults to "1".
+Indicates the starting voice testimonial number to render, based on a reverse chronological order, and may be used for paging.
+- count="15" - Optional, defaults to 15.
+Specifies the number of voice testimonials to render based on a reverse chronological order.

 ###Configuration

-Both plugins can be configured to display a certain location (city/state), as well as a map zoom level, a radius around the city, and the number of items you'd like to show.
+The Review and Service-Area based plugins can be configured to display a certain location (city/state), as well as a map zoom level, a radius around the city, and the number of items you'd like to show.
 This is very helpful for those businesses that have multiple locations and host a page for each location and would like to display the plugin data in that locations context.

 ###How do these plugins help you?